Finite quotients of abelian varieties with a Calabi-Yau resolution: Introduction

-A new feature appearing in the context of singular $K$-trivial varieties is that birational morphisms may change the type of the Beauville-Bogomolov decomposition.
-For example, Kummer surfaces are $K3$ surfaces, but arise as minimal resolutions of finite quasiétale quotients of abelian surfaces.
-Similar examples of dimension 3 are numerous, as in \cite{III0,II0A,II0K}, and even less well understood in higher dimensions, {\it cf.} \cite{CynkHulek,CynkSchuett,PR,AndreaWis,Burek}.
+A new feature appearing in the context of singular $K$-trivial varieties is that birational $K$-trivial varieties may have different Beauville-Bogomolov decomposition types.
+For example, Kummer surfaces are $K3$ surfaces, but also minimal resolutions of finite quasiétale quotients of abelian surfaces.
+Similar examples of dimension 3 exist, as in \cite{III0}, as well as higher dimensional examples, {\it cf.} \cite{CynkHulek,CynkSchuett,PR,AndreaWis,Burek}.
 In arbitrary dimension, it is known that a crepant resolution or terminalization only changes the type of a klt $K$-trivial variety if its decomposition entails an abelian factor (\cite[Prop.4.10]{Druel}).\footnote{It reflects the more general fact that the Beauville-Bogomolov decomposition type of a klt $K$-trivial variety $X$ with non-trivial fundamental group $\pi_1(X_{\mathrm{reg}})$ is not captured by its algebra of global holomorphic differential forms $H^{0}\left(X,{\Omega_X}^{[\cdot]}\right)$.
 Many examples supporting this fact are exposed in \cite[Sec.14]{GGK}, and most notably, smooth $K$-trivial threefolds with Beauville-Bogomolov decomposition of pure abelian type and algebra of global differential forms generated by the volume form (as for a Calabi-Yau threefold) are classified in \cite{OgSak}.}

-This paper aims at describing changes of the type of a $K$-trivial variety through a birational morphism in the simplest case of higher dimension, i.e., when a singular variety with Beauville-Bogomolov decomposition of purely abelian type is resolved by a Calabi-Yau manifold.
-We work in the following set-up: By a Calabi-Yau manifold, we mean a smooth simply-connected complex projective variety of dimension $n$ with trivial canonical bundle, without any global holomorphic differential form of degree $i\in\lint 1,n-1\rint$.
+This paper aims at describing changes of the type of a $K$-trivial variety through a birational morphism in the extremal case, i.e., when a singular variety with Beauville-Bogomolov decomposition of purely abelian type is resolved by a Calabi-Yau manifold.
+We work in the following set-up: By a Calabi-Yau manifold, we mean a smooth simply-connected complex projective variety of dimension $n$ with trivial canonical bundle, without any global holomorphic differential form of degree $1\le i\le n-1$.
 Extending the terminology of \cite{OgFibSp}, we define $n$-dimensional Calabi-Yau manifolds of type $n_0$ as follows.

 \theo[thm-LuTaji]{\textup{\cite{SBW},\cite[Rem.1.5]{LuTaji}} Let $X$ be a Calabi-Yau manifold of dimension $n$.
 The following are equivalent: \begin{enumerate}[label = \textup{(\roman*)}] \item There is a nef and big divisor $D$ on $X$ such that $c_2(X)\cdot D^{n-2}=0$. \item There is an abelian variety $A$ and a finite group $G$ acting freely in codimension $2$ on $A$ such that $X$ is a crepant resolution of $A/G$. \end{enumerate} If it satisfies these conditions, $X$ is called a Calabi-Yau manifold of type $n_0$.}